 h3) Should Contracted Parties be allowed or required to treat legal and natural persons differently, and what mechanism is needed to ensure reliable determination of status?

 We seem to have agreed that yes, contracted parties should be allowed to treat legal and natural persons differently but the mechanism by which this should or can be done should be further explored.
+The GAC would go further and recommend that the temporary specification require contracted parties to treat legal and natural persons differently because, consistent with prior GAC advice and comments on interim models, the GDPR does not cover processing of personal data which concerns legal persons.
+Hence, the personal information of legal persons should be part of the publicly available WHOIS data.
+We recommend that contracted parties develop mechanisms that ensure a reliable determination of natural or legal person status for registrants going forward (post- implementation of new contract specifications) and for their legacy registrants and recognize that these procedures will likely require a phased approach that allows more time for contracted parties to deal with their legacy customers.

 h4) Is there a legal basis for Contracted Parties to treat legal and natural persons differently?

-We agreed that under GDPR there is a legal basis.
+Recital 14 of the GDPR provides that the GPR “does not cover the processing of personal data which concerns legal persons and in particular undertakings established as legal persons, including the name and the form of the legal person and the contact details of the legal person.”
+Hence, we agreed that under GDPR there is a legal basis.
 While the focus of this EPDP is GDPR compliance, we did note that not all jurisdictions have this same distinction so we have to make sure our policy recommendations are flexible enough to take this into account.

 h5) What are the risks associated with differentiation of registrant status as legal or natural persons across multiple jurisdictions?
 (See EDPB letter of 5 July 2018).

-The main risk seems to be that while legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons with rights/protection under GDPR.
-This risk may be minimized through educational resources as recommended below. [further flesh out risks: James Bladel to provide proposed language]
+The main risk seems to be that while legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the admin or technical contact) are still natural persons with rights/protection under GDPR.
+This risk may be minimized through educational resources as recommended below.

 Proposed Preliminary Policy Recommendation for inclusion in the Initial Report